-The Major Causes & Events that produce Radioactive Pollution
+The Major Causes and Events that produce Radioactive Pollution

 Radioactive waste and sources

 Basically, high level, low level and transuranic are the three categories of radioactive wastes.
-The high-level waste emits lower levels of radiations for a very long time.
+The high-level waste emits lower levels of radiation for a very long time.
 But initially the emission measured is claimed to be intense.
-They mainly comprise of the disposal from nuclear weapons.
+They mainly comprise of the disposal of nuclear weapons.